 This is my parents' home cooking for Chinese Steamed Duck legs with dried mandarin peels flavor.
+Scroll down to watch the video.

 The dried mandarin peels are called Chenpi in Chinese, (Chinese: 陈皮, pinyin: chénpí), which is used as a traditional seasoning in Chinese cooking and traditional Chinese medicine as well.
 Some people may make these at home such as by storing them dry.
 But nowadays we can easily buy these dried mandarin peels from the local Chinese herb medicine shop.